wix-incubator/remx/README.md

 };
 ```

-* Use observer to make component re-render when store data used during previous render changes.
+* Use observer to force a component to re-render if store data was used during previous render.

 ### `remx.observer(MyComponent)`

 ```javascript